pandanite-crypto/pandanite/README.md

 ```
 ./bin/server
 ```
-NOTE: you will need to make a folder `~/bamboo/data` under panda-coin to store the nodes data
+NOTE: you will need to make a folder `~/bamboo/data` to store the nodes data